Sporting CP: Sporting vs Porto

 Sporting has also a rivalry with Porto.
 Outside of the sports environment itself, the confrontation between Lions and Dragons represents a form of expression in sport, and in football in particular, of the political and regional differentiation between Lisbon and the North of Portugal.
 The confrontation captured the national imagination, having been remembered in the film O Leão da Estrela (1947) starring António Silva and Artur Agostinho, a classic of the Portuguese cinema, and in its remake of 2015 starring Miguel Guilherme.

 Sporting and Porto have decided a competition 13 times.
 The first final won by Sporting took place only in 1978, at the Estádio Nacional, for the Taça de Portugal.
 The dispute was decided in two matches, a 1–1 draw and a 2–1 victory in the tie-breaker.
 There would be three more finals in the same location.
 In 1994, Porto also won the tiebreaker 2–1.
 In 2000, Porto won the tiebreaker again 2–0.
 And, in the 2007–08 Taça de Portugal Sporting won in extra time 2–0.
 In the 2019, after eleven years, Sporting won once again, with a 2–2 draw after extra time, with Sporting winning the penalty shootout 4–3.

 Another four decisions between Porto and Sporting were for the Supertaça Cândido de Oliveira.
 In 1996, in a tie-breaker valid for the 1994–95 edition; in 2001, valid for the 1999–2000 edition; and in 2007 and 2008.
 In the first two finals, the matches were held over two legs in the fields of rivals, with tiebreakers in Paris (1996) and Coimbra (2001).
 In 2007 and 2008, under the format in force since 2001, the decisions took place in a single match held in Leiria and in the Algarve.

 Another decision between the two clubs took place in 2019, counting for the 2018–19 Taça da Liga.
 The match took place in Braga, ending with a 3–1 victory on penalties, after a 1–1 draw in regular time.

-Despite the rivalry, both clubs formed an alliance against Benfica in 2017, when Bruno de Carvalho was the president of Sporting.